Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

 In the middle panel, we apply a sample mean correction ($\hat{\mu} = \bar{X}$).
-This has the effect of equalizing the relative performance of estimators for different $d$ values.
 All estimators have MSE ratios near unity, meaning that their performance is similar whether the true mean is zero or nonzero.
-However, note that the performance of ELW at baseline is poor, with MSE of 2.099 at $d = -2.2$ and 1.120 at $d = 2.2$ for ELW.
-This indicates that sample mean correction itself---improperly demeaning data with $\mu=0$ when $\abs{d}$ is large---significantly affects the performance of ELW.
-The other estimators maintain their baseline performance levels with this correction.
-For example, although LW also has high baseline MSE values, by comparing the top left and middle left panels we can see that those are not affected by demeaning.
+However, the sample mean correction itself (unnecessarily demeaning data with $\mu = 0$) degrades the baseline performance of ELW, with MSE of 2.099 at $d = -2.2$ and 1.120 at $d = 2.2$, while the other estimators maintain their baseline performance levels.

 In the bottom panel, we consider the effects of the first-observation correction ($\hat{\mu} = X_1$).
 Similar to the case of the sample mean correction, all estimators have MSE ratios near unity.
 However, for ELW the baseline MSE effects are asymmetric: baseline MSE is elevated for $d < 0$ (4.836 at $d = -2.2$), but remains at the low level of 0.006 for $d \geq 0$.
-Therefore, in line with the 2ELW approach of \cite{shimotsu-2010}, this correction avoids the performance degradation for ELW that we saw with $\bar{X}$ for highly persistent processes, though at the cost of elevated baseline MSE for antipersistent processes.

-Overall, these results demonstrate that the Velasco tapered LW estimator provides remarkable robustness to unknown means---corrected or not---over the full range of $d$ values.
+Overall, these results demonstrate that the Velasco-tapered LW estimator provides remarkable robustness to unknown means, corrected or not, over the full range of $d$ values.
 LW, HC, and 2ELW are largely unaffected, but have ranges of $d$ values where they perform much worse than Velasco.
 For ELW, the best mean correction critically depends on the expected range of $d$, which is precisely the intuition behind the 2ELW estimator's adaptive mean correction.